Indian Consular Services in the UAE: Outsourced-Provider Update (from April 2026)

 - 1If you have a routine passport renewal, OCI, or PCC application that is not time-sensitive, monitor the Embassy of India Abu Dhabi and Consulate General of India Dubai official channels for the implementation announcement before booking — appointment systems may transition in the coming weeks.

-- 2If your application is time-sensitive (expiring residence visa, imminent travel, employment-linked deadlines), submit through the existing BLS process now rather than waiting; the Embassy has confirmed BLS continues to operate until the formal handover.
+- 2If your application is time-sensitive (expiring residence visa, imminent travel, employment-linked deadlines), book directly with the Indian missions through the official appointment portal rather than waiting for any provider change.

 - 3For OCI registration, renewal, or miscellaneous services, file through the official ociservices.gov.in portal — this online channel is unaffected by the BLS-to-Alhind transition under the Citizenship (Amendment) Rules 2026.